AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 **Process Cybersecurity**

+A process in cybersecurity is a routine, repeatable set of steps an organization uses to prevent, detect, and respond to digital threats.
+The 5 key steps of cyber security—based on the widely recognized NIST Cybersecurity Framework lifecycle—are Identify, Protect, Detect, Respond, and Recover (Sneha, 2025)

 **Type:** Australian Government Cybersecurity Report (2026)

 **Source:** Australian Signals Directorate (ASD) (2026), *The Commonwealth Cyber Security Posture in 2025*, Australian Government.